Kim Hughes: Club cricket and first-class debut

 After only nine first grade games, in 1970–71 Hughes was included in the Western Australian Sheffield Shield squad.
 Described at the time by Test wicket-keeper Rod Marsh as "a technically perfect batsman", the Perth press speculated he might even make his first-class cricket debut later that season.
 Instead, Hughes suffered from the "second-year blues" and struggled for runs, averaging only 23 for the season.
 He was unable to break out of the slump for the next two seasons, finding himself out of the state squad.
-During this time he managed to retain selection in the state colts team, in one match against the Victorian colts scoring a dashing 97 before being caught on the boundary attempting to make his century from a six.
+During this time he managed to retain selection in the state colts team, in one match against the Victorian colts scoring a dashing 97 before being caught on the boundary attempting to reach his century with a six.
 It would be four years after his maiden first grade century that Hughes would make his second, against North Perth.

 In 1973–74, Hughes was called up to the Western Australian squad.
 He acted as twelfth man in three successive matches, but was unable to break into the playing XI due to the strong Western Australian batting line-up.
 Impatient to play at first-class level, Hughes left for Adelaide mid-season to try his luck at gaining selection for South Australia, whose batting was not as strong.
 He played for East Torrens Cricket Club and awaited an invitation to play for South Australia; he was not even invited to train with the state squad.
 His South Australian experiment unsuccessful, Hughes—disappointed and homesick—returned to Western Australia.

 Hughes was captain-coach of North Perth Cricket Club for the 1975–76 season.
 He finally broke into the Western Australian team in November 1975, making his first-class debut against New South Wales at the WACA Ground.
 In an innings described by New South Wales bowler Dave Hourn as the "best and most dynamic innings" he had seen in first-class cricket, Hughes continually stepped down the pitch to hit the bowling, even to the pace bowling of Len Pascoe.
 He was dismissed for 119, ending a partnership of 205 runs with Rob Langer.
 He was the fifth Western Australian batsman to make a century on first-class debut for the state.
 Later that season, Hughes scored a second century, against Clive Lloyd's touring West Indians.
 In his first season for Western Australia, Hughes made 494 runs at an average of 32.93.

 In the winter of 1976, Hughes played as a professional for Watsonians Cricket Club, a team based around former students of George Watson's College in Edinburgh.
 Hughes would later call this period "possibly the best six months of my life."